 There are no charges for professional services at Occupational Health Clinic.

-However, lab tests and/or medical supplies for non-work-related conditions will incur charges, which are the patient's responsibility.
-Typically, diagnostic tests ordered in Occupational Health are not covered by health insurance.
+However, lab tests and/or medical supplies for non-work-related conditions will incur charges to your insurance.
+Costs not covered by insurance will be your responsibility.

 Walk-in services are available for vaccines, labs, TB tests and urgent medical care.
 Walk-in services are also available for minor medical conditions at Faculty/Staff Express Care.